unisys12/unisys12.github.io/src/posts/11ty/working-with-data.md

 ---
 layout: 'templates/postTemplate.njk'
 title: 'Static Data in 11ty'
-tags: posts, 11ty, nunjucks, tips
+tags: [post, 11ty, data]
 excerpt: 'Data can be hard, but you sometimes have to try harder.'
+eleventyExcludeFromCollections: true
 ---

 # {{ title }}